maizzle/maizzle.com/content/docs/components.md

 ## Usage

-To create a Component, add an HTML file in `src/components`:
+To create a Component, add an HTML file in `components`:

 ```html [components/alert.html]
 <div>